‘I’m just going to play baseball’: Dee Gordon knows he’ll have utility role with Mariners this year

 Mariners manager Scott Servais confirmed earlier reports from multiple news outlets in Japan that veteran reliever Yoshihisa Hirano had cleared intake testing protocols and was on the field Saturday during the morning workout session, playing catch in the outfield.

-“We want to get him out there and in some (intrasquad) games and competition as quick as possible,” manager Scott Servais said.
+“We want to get him out there and in some [intrasquad] games and competition as quick as possible,” Servais said.
 “It’s great that he’s in camp.
 He’s happy to be here.
 Hopefully, we can ramp him up as quick as possible.”

-Per the Kyodo News, Hirano, who turned 36 in March, tested positive for COVID-19 on June 25 and battled the common symptoms that stem from the novel Coronavirus, including a high fever of around 102 degrees that didn’t allow him to train or condition.
-He told reporters his first of two required negative tests came on July 6.
+Per the Kyodo News, Hirano, who turned 36 in March, tested positive for COVID-19 on June 25 and battled the common symptoms, including a high fever of around 102 degrees that didn’t allow him to train or condition.
+He told reporters his first of two required negative tests came July 6.

-He was the first and only known Japanese player to test positive in MLB.
-The Mariners placed him on the COVID injured list on Tuesday.
+He is the first and only known Japanese player to test positive in MLB.
+The Mariners placed him on the COVID injured list Tuesday.
 Unlike the common 10-day injured list, there is no minimum or maximum limit on how long a player can be on it.
-Given how much time he has missed and the extended period without physical activity it seems unlikely that Hirano would be activated and placed on the opening day roster for Friday’s game in Houston.
+Given how much time he has missed and the extended period without physical activity it seems unlikely that Hirano would be activated and placed on the opening-day roster for Friday’s game in Houston.

 “He got in camp yesterday, he’ll start throwing some bullpens and we’ll see where he’s at arm strength-wise,” Servais said.
 “We’ll wait and see.
 There’s a very short window until we open up in Houston, so is he going to be ready for that?
 I don’t know.
 That may be a stretch.”

-Seattle signed Hirano to a one-year, $1.6 million contract in the offseason after spending the last two seasons with the Diamondbacks.
+Seattle signed Hirano to a one-year, $1.6 million contract in the offseason after spending the past two seasons with the Diamondbacks.
 Last season, he posted a 5-5 record with a save and a 4.75 ERA (28 earned runs, 53 innings pitched) with 22 walks and 61 strikeouts in 62 relief appearances.

 Also

-After naming Justin Verlander as his opening day starter a few days ago, Astros manager Dusty Baker announced his projected starting rotation for the season-opening series vs. the Mariners at Minute Maid Park.
+After naming Justin Verlander as his opening-day starter a few days ago, Astros manager Dusty Baker announced his projected starting rotation for the season-opening series against the Mariners at Minute Maid Park.

-Barring injury or last second changes for either team, the starting pitching matchups set up like this:
+Barring injury or last-second changes for either team, the starting pitching matchups set up like this:

 - Friday, July 24 – 6:10 p.m.
-PT: Marco Gonzales, LHP vs. Justin Verlander, RHP
+PT: Marco Gonzales, LHP, vs. Justin Verlander, RHP

 - Saturday, July 25 – 1:10 p.m.
-PT: Taijuan Walker, RHP vs. Lance McCullers, RHP
+PT: Taijuan Walker, RHP, vs. Lance McCullers, RHP

 - Sunday, July 26 – 11:10 a.m.
-PT: Yusei Kikuchi, LHP vs. Zack Greinke, RHP
+PT: Yusei Kikuchi, LHP, vs. Zack Greinke, RHP

 - Monday, July 27 – 4:10 p.m.
-PT : Kendall Graveman, RHP vs. Josh James, RHP
+PT : Kendall Graveman, RHP, vs. Josh James, RHP

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.